 Wellies are stored on the trolley outside of the classroom, children use these regularly and need to stay in school.

 PE kit is a white T-shirt, black shorts and daps.
 This should be in a bag and kept on your child's peg (we will send it home each half term to be washed).

 Please ensure all items of clothing (including shoes) are labelled clearly with your child's name.

 When will my child do PE?

-PE will be on a Monday and will begin once the children are in school full time.
+PE will be on a Friday and will begin once the children are in school full time.